 A high priority, he emphasized, is to "create a good relationship with the town rather than having the chamber be asked to do something after the fact."
 He said the organization intends to approach Town Hall to suggest "events that we think would be good for the town to be interested in" and explain why.

 He listed Chamber-supported attractions such as a proposed week of the Gilded Age in early September, a Harvest Festival based on the Apple Squeeze, the early December Lenox Caroling Festival, a potential health-and-wellness festival from late January through February, the Berkshire Cycling Classic that began last May, and a June car show expanded beyond a British focus.

-In an email message, Katherine Lockridge, president of the organization since January, stated that she has studied comparable chambers around the county and has found that the Lenox group -- representing an estimated 75 percent of the town's businesses -- is performing along the same lines, although "a few things need
+In an email message, Katherine Lockridge, president of the organization since January, stated that she has studied comparable chambers around the county and has found that the Lenox group -- representing an estimated 75 percent of the town's businesses -- is performing along the same lines, although "a few things need tightening up."

 She termed chamber critics as "a very vocal, though small, group of naysayers."